FAQS for Aspiring Photographers!

 So when I first started photography, I was super discouraged by how many lenses existed and the cost of them all were.
 It wasn’t until I went full time that I realized how much equipment you DON’T need.
 I’m an extremely minimalist person as it is in life, so it only makes sense that I am with my gear as well.
 I only use 3 primes - Sigma ART 35, 50 and 85.
 I hope to buy a tilt-shift soon or I like to rent super wide angles sometimes.. but for all of my shoots, I use the same 2-3 primes.

 Lightroom!
 Photoshop is nice for specific edits, but for bulk editing and user-friendly software...
 Lightroom!

 4. How did you find your style?

-I am categorized as a “dark & moody” photographer.
+I am categorized as a “dark & moody” photographer, though I try to stay away from being too dark.
 There are so many different editing styles out there, but I have always had a tendency to edit with darker colors, add more contrast, & with more grit.
 A "dark & moody" style doesn't mean that the photos are black and boring... it actually means that we really enhance the colors and detail.
 I want them to stand out- with my compositions & editing.
 I try to give every single client a different photo from the previous, unique to them.
 There are photographers that tend to edit more “light & airy”, keeping the tones at a very minimal editing.. which is great too!
 I never knew my style until people started telling me what my style was.
 I just edited what I thought looked nice (and I had several editing styles before I found my niche).
 I wanted my photos to be different from the rest and what I personally thought was appealing.
 Of course some photos, especially at weddings, have a style of their own with lighting and location limitations.
 Essentially, I want my photos to be beautiful but timeless.
 I want these photos to look good in frames...
 50 years from now.